Foraging

 moving forward

-Iā€™ve been trying to worry less about the neurology and dopamine and assume my brain is malleable.
 Things will be okay, and itā€™s okay to just live in the now.
 One of my goals has been to be more fully engrossed in the present, to look beyond utility and towards just experiencing life in front of me.
+Part of this is practicing stillness and presence, bringing the ideas of meditation to everyday activities like eating, watching a show or movie, or in conversation with others.

 Thereā€™s some balance of foraging and stability, excitement and presentness, and none of these must live in antagonist of the other.
 Discontentment and anxiety can be useful, but to be fully driven by it isnā€™t.

-Wrapping this article up a year later, procrastinating from doing a different load of laundry, I guess I can say ā€” sometimes it works.
+Wrapping this article up a year later, procrastinating from doing a different load of laundry, I guess I can say ā€” sometimes it all works out.
 Therapy, meditation, medication, exercise, books, and friends help.
-Foraging isnā€™t so bad as long as itā€™s directed towards the right goals.

 Maybe this brain isnā€™t so bad after all. šŸ™‚